-According to a new report by Dr Sheena Chestnut Greitens, an assistant professor of political science at the University of Missouri, the North Korean government has used drug manufacture and a host of other nefarious activities to raise funds since the 1970s.
-The regime defaulted on its international loans in 1976 and Dr Greitens describes how that same year “a dozen members of North Korea’s diplomatic corps, including the North Korean Ambassador to Norway, [were] ejected… for smuggling illicit goods" including "4,000 bottles of booze (mostly Polish vodka) and 140,000 cigarettes" in Sweden, and "400 bottles of liquor, 4.5 million cigarettes and 147 kilos of hashish in Denmark”.
+According to a new report by Dr. Sheena Chestnut Greitens, an assistant professor of political science at the University of Missouri, the North Korean government has used drug manufacturing and a host of other nefarious activities to raise funds since the 1970s.
+The regime defaulted on its international loans in 1976 and Dr. Greitens describes how that same year "a dozen members of North Korea's diplomatic corps, including the North Korean Ambassador to Norway, [were] ejected… for smuggling illicit goods" including "4,000 bottles of booze (mostly Polish vodka) and 140,000 cigarettes" in Sweden, and "400 bottles of liquor, 4.5 million cigarettes. and 147 kilos of hashish in Denmark."

 After the collapse of the USSR, North Korea lost its communist financers and that, combined with tough sanctions and disastrous policy decisions, resulted in the famine of the 1990s where an estimated one million people died.
-Factories were not operating and fishermen starved in the harbour, as they had no oil to power their boats.
-Desperate to survive, the Kim regime forced community farms to cultivate opium poppies and demanded as much as 60 kilogrammes of raw opium per harvest.
-“We should be growing grain, not poppies,” said one defector quoted in Dr Greitens' report.
-“But the instruction from the central government was that if we grow poppies we can sell the product for ten times as much to buy grain.”
+Factories were not operating and fishermen starved in the harbor, as they had no oil to power their boats.
+Desperate to survive, the Kim regime forced community farms to cultivate opium poppies and demanded as much as 132 pounds of raw opium per harvest.
+"We should be growing grain, not poppies," said one defector quoted in Dr. Greitens' report.
+"But the instruction from the central government was that if we grow poppies we can sell the product for ten times as much to buy grain."

-A line of crystal meth or "bangdu" in Chinese (Image via)
+A line of crystal meth or "bangdu" in Chinese (Image via Flickr user Digitalcolony)

-The closure of government meth labs has left a lot of talented meth cooks unemployed and many continue to operate in what Dr Greitens calls “a hybrid space between public and private”.
-In these grey markets, political elites grab a share of the profits raised from evil-smelling meth kitchens constructed in broken-down houses and abandoned school buildings.
+The closure of government meth labs has left a lot of talented meth cooks unemployed and many continue to operate in what Dr. Greitens calls "a hybrid space between public and private."
+In these gray markets, political elites grab a share of the profits raised from evil-smelling meth kitchens constructed in broken-down houses and abandoned school buildings.